sheilbronn/Manage-Gluon-MQTT/README.md

 * For use case A, B, and C as well as debugging purposes:
   Enable [automatic remote invocation via SSH using public key authentication](https://openwrt.org/docs/guide-user/security/dropbear.public-key.auth)
 * If you want to use the script remotely: Install ash from a package repository (or manually replace ash by bash in the first line), e.g. on a Raspberry: ``apt install ash``.
 The script is written to be compatible to both ash and bash.
-* Freifunk relies on some version of Gluon or at least OpenWRT: So far, this script has only been tested on [Freifunk Munich](https://ffmuc.net) nodes with [Gluon](https://github.com/freifunk-gluon/gluon) 2019.1.*.
-Please let me know or open a GitHub issue if you have success or problems with other versions
+* Freifunk relies on some version of Gluon or at least OpenWRT: So far, this script has only been tested on [Freifunk Munich](https://ffmuc.net) nodes with [Gluon](https://github.com/freifunk-gluon/gluon) 2019.1.* and 2020.1.*.
+   Please let me know or open a GitHub issue if you have success or problems with other versions.
 * In case of MQTT connection problems: Ensure that incoming or outgoing MQTT connections are not blocked by a firewall - consider my [mqtt-grep-color](https://github.com/sheilbronn/mqtt-grep-color) to verify and debug your MQTT setup more easily.
 See command ```install´´´ for more details.

 ### Command-line options / Invocation